Warm-up properly and reduce the risk of sports injury

-All four parts are equally important, and any one part should not be neglected or thought of as not necessary.
+All four parts are equally important, and any part should not be neglected or thought of as not necessary.
 All four elements work together to bring the body and mind to a physical peak, ensuring the athlete is prepared for the activity to come.
 This process will help ensure the athlete has a minimal risk of sports injury.
 Let us have a look at each element individually.

 1. The general warm-up

 The general warm-up should consist of light physical activity.
 Both the intensity and duration of the general warm-up (or how hard and how long), should be governed by the fitness level of the participating athlete.
-Although a correct general warm-up for the average person should take about five to ten minutes and result in a light sweat.
-The aim of the general warm-up is to elevate the heart rate and respiratory rate.
+However, a correct general warm-up for the average person should take about five to ten minutes and result in a light sweat.
+The aim general warm-up aims to elevate the heart rate and respiratory rate.
 This, in turn, increases the blood flow and helps with the transportation of oxygen and nutrients to the working muscles.
 This also helps to increase the muscle temperature, allowing for a more effective static stretch.

 2. Static stretching

 Static stretching is a very safe and effective form of basic stretching.
-There is a limited threat of injury and it is extremely beneficial for overall flexibility.
-During this part of the warm-up, static stretching should include all the major muscle groups, and this entire part should last for about five to ten minutes.
+There is a limited threat of injury, and it is extremely beneficial for overall flexibility.
+During this part of the warm-up, static stretching should include all the major muscle groups, and this whole part should last for about five to ten minutes.
 Static stretching is performed by placing the body into a position whereby the muscle or group of muscles to be stretched is under tension.
 Both the opposing muscle group (the muscles behind or in front of the stretched muscle), and the muscles to be stretched are relaxed.
-Then slowly and cautiously the body is moved to increase the tension of the muscle, or group of muscles to be stretched.
+Then slowly and cautiously, the body is moved to increase the tension of the muscle, or group of muscles to be stretched.